Telegram (software): Security

 In April 2016, the accounts of several Russian opposition members were hijacked by intercepting the SMS messages used for login authorization.
 In response, Telegram recommended using the optional two-factor authentication feature.
 In May 2016, the Committee to Protect Journalists and Nate Cardozo, senior staff attorney at Electronic Frontier Foundation, recommended against using Telegram because of "its lack of end-to-end encryption [by default] and its use of non-standard MTProto encryption protocol, which has been publicly criticized by cryptography researchers, including Matthew Green".

 On 2 August 2016, Reuters reported that Iranian hackers compromised more than a dozen Telegram accounts and identified the phone numbers of 15 million Iranian users, as well as the associated user IDs.
 Researchers said the hackers belonged to a group known as Rocket Kitten.
 Rocket Kitten's attacks were similar to ones attributed to Iran's Islamic Revolutionary Guards Corps.
 The attackers took advantage of a programming interface built into Telegram.
 According to Telegram, these mass checks are no longer possible because of limitations introduced into its API earlier in 2016.

 Login SMS messages are known to have been intercepted in Iran, Russia and Germany, possibly in coordination with phone or telecom companies.
 Pavel Durov has said that Telegram users in "troubled countries" should enable two-factor authentication by creating passwords in order to prevent this.

-In June 2017, Pavel Durov in an interview claimed that U.S. intelligence agencies tried to bribe the company's developers to weaken Telegram's encryption or install a backdoor during their visit to the U.S. in 2016.
+In June 2017, Pavel Durov in an interview said that U.S. intelligence agencies tried to bribe the company's developers to weaken Telegram's encryption or install a backdoor during their visit to the U.S. in 2016.

 In 2018, Telegram sent a message to all Iranian users stating that the Telegram Talai and Hotgram unofficial clients are not secure.

 In March 2014, Telegram promised that "all code will be released eventually", including all the various client applications (Android, iOS, desktop, etc.) and the server-side code.
-As of May 2021, Telegram still hasn't published their server-side source code.
-In January 2021, Durov explained his rationale for not releasing server-side code, citing reasons such as inability for end-users to verify that the released code is the same code run on servers, and a government that wanted to acquire the server code and make a messaging app that would end competitors.
+As of May 2021, Telegram had not published their server-side source code.
+In January 2021, Durov explained his rationale for not releasing server-side code, citing reasons such as inability for end-users to verify that the released code is the same code run on servers, and a government that wanted to acquire the server code and make an instant messaging network that would end competitors.

 On 9 June 2019, The Intercept released leaked Telegram messages exchanged between current Brazilian Minister of Justice and former judge Sérgio Moro and federal prosecutors.
-The hypothesis is that either mobile devices were hacked by SIM swap or the targets’ computers were compromised.
+The hypothesis is that either mobile devices were hacked by SIM swap or the targets' computers were compromised.
 The Telegram team tweeted that it was either because the user had malware or they were not using two-step verification.

 On 12 June 2019, Telegram confirmed that it suffered a denial-of-service attack which disrupted normal app functionality for approximately one hour.
 Pavel Durov tweeted that the IP addresses used in the attack mostly came from China.